The Privacy, Data Protection and Cybersecurity Law Review: Spain

 With regard to data protection, the main rules are the GDPR and Basic Law 3/2018 of 5 December on data protection and digital-rights guarantees (the Spanish Data Protection Law).
 With the approval of this law, former Spanish data protection laws and regulations were repealed.

 In addition to the foregoing legal regime, there are sector-specific regulations that also include data protection provisions, since certain categories of personal data and certain processing activities may require specific protection such as the processing of personal data within the financial, e-communications or health-related sectors.
-There are several codes of conduct for data protection that were approved under the former Spanish data protection regulations for various sectors.
-These codes are still being reviewed pursuant to the GDPR and the Spanish Data Protection Law.
+There are several codes of conduct for data protection for various sectors.
+Some of these codes are still being reviewed pursuant to the GDPR and the Spanish Data Protection Law.

 The rights to data protection and privacy are not absolute and, where applicable, must be balanced with other fundamental rights or freedoms (e.g., freedom of information or expression) as well as other legitimate interests (e.g., intellectual property rights, public security and prosecution of crimes).
 In the case of data protection, this balance must be primarily assessed by the organisation and individuals, and public entities and other organisations may challenge the assessment before the Spanish Data Protection Authority (DPA), which is in charge of supervising the application of the regulations on data protection (see Section III.i).
 Privacy infringements must be claimed before the (civil or criminal) courts.

 The DPA was created in 1993, and has been particularly active in its role of educating organisations and the general public on the value of data protection and imposing significant sanctions.
-In 2019 alone, the DPA received 11,590 claims from individuals, organisations and authorities (including authorities of other EU jurisdictions) and issued and published 112 sanctioning resolutions within the private sector.
+The new DPA statutes have been approved in 2021 (through Royal Decree 389/2021 of 1 June).
+According to the most accurate information available on the DPA's website, in 2020 alone, the DPA received 10,324 claims from individuals, organisations and authorities (including authorities of other EU jurisdictions) and issued and published 172 sanctioning resolutions within the private sector.
 These sanctions are published on the DPA's website, which is used by the media (and others) as an important source of data protection information.

 The year in review

 Spanish law in this area has not changed significantly in the past year.
-However, the Spanish government has recently announced the 'Digital Spain 2025', a plan that contains 47 measures to drive digital transformation in Spain.
+The Spanish government is greatly involved in the 'Digital Spain 2025', a plan that contains 47 measures to drive digital transformation in Spain.
+However, covid-19 has held back their development this year.

 i Privacy and data protection legislation and standards